Last updated: June 2026

 How can I contact AAES for JKIA flight support?

-For permits, fuel, ground handling, VIP handling or flight support at JKIA, contact sales@aaes.aero or call +254 725 284 509.
+For permits, fuel, ground handling, VIP handling, cargo support or flight support at JKIA, contact sales@aaes.aero or call +254 725 284 509.

 Privacy Overview